Contested Divorce (210)299-4777

 When a suit is not agreed upon it is called contested.
 When the partners agree it is considered an uncontested divorce (collaborative).
 A Contested Divorce is one where the two partners cannot agree on several major issues related to the ending of the marriage.
 Contested divorces are very common since we each have our own perception of a situation.
 When this occurs, the couple takes their issues to a court where the court decides on the resolution.

-Submit your case today to speak with one of our Contested Divorce Attorneys and learn about more in-depth information about the divorce process in San Antonio.
+Submit your case today to learn about more in-depth information about the divorce process.

 The issues that generally arise in a contested divorce typically focus on child custody and child support, property division and allocation of debts and alimony/spousal support.
 These are all complex issues that involve high financial stakes as well as legal procedures that must be addressed in a court of law.
 These are issues that speak to the subject of dividing community property, which parent will have custody of the children and how much child support and spousal support should be paid.
-These are great areas of concern and often require the assistance of an experienced San Antonio contested divorce lawyer.
+These are great areas of concern and often require the assistance of an experienced legal mind.

 The Results of a Contested Divorce

-Hiring a San Antonio Contested Divorce Attorney to represent you in court is easy to do, but finding a Family Law Attorney Board Certified by the Texas Board Of Legal Specialization can be difficult.
+Hiring a legal mind to represent you in court is easy to do, but finding a Family Law Attorney Board Certified by the Texas Board Of Legal Specialization can be difficult.
 I’ll make it simple, I”m a Family Attorney › Board Certified by the State of Texas Board of Legal Specialization.
 With more than 20 years experience in Bexar County family courts.
 Unlike most, “my consultations are absolutely free” .